Is a Correction Looming Ahead for Vodafone Group Plc (VOD)

-Vodafone Group Plc (NASDAQ:VOD) went up by 0.80% from its latest closing price compared to the recent 1-year high of $20.36.
-The company’s stock price has collected 0.25% of gains in the last five trading sessions.
-MarketWatch.com reported on 04/14/21 that Virgin Media and O2 $43.2 billion merger cleared by competition watchdog
+Vodafone Group Plc (NASDAQ:VOD) went down by -0.16% from its latest closing price compared to the recent 1-year high of $20.36.
+The company’s stock price has collected -8.52% of loss in the last five trading sessions.
+The Wall Street Journal reported on 05/22/21 that U.S.-China Tech Fight Opens New Front in Ethiopia

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.